herqles-io/Manager/README.md

 The Manager is the task routing, security and management component of the Herqles system.

+# Version 2.0

+This version is a compelte rewrite and is not compatible with older versions.
+Please use caution when upgrading.

 ## Requirements

 * A SQL Server